kalmanolah/paddy-greeter/README.md

 Finally, clone the repo and copy the folder to the lightdm-webkit themes directory.

     git clone git://github.com/kalmanolah/paddy-greeter.git
-    cp -R paddy-greeter /usr/share/lightdm-webkit/themes/paddy
+    sudo cp -R paddy-greeter /usr/share/lightdm-webkit/themes/paddy

-OPTIONAL: Change the distro image to something else, as I current don't have a way to determine your distro.
+OPTIONAL: Change the distro image to something else, as I currently don't have a way to determine your distro.
 Open up `js/main.js` and change `distro_image` to a distro logo of your choosing.
 It should correspond to `img/distro/<distro_image>`.

     distro_image = 'ubuntu.svg'; // distro image is 'img/distro/ubuntu.svg'